-It would be a very, very long list to mention all of the singers I’ve worked with in almost 25 years of teaching, but I wish I could.
+It would be a very, very long list to mention all of the singers I’ve worked with in 30 years of teaching, but I wish I could.
 They’ve all made it possible for me to continue this remarkable journey of understanding this marvelous instrument known as Voice.
+2022 marks 30 years of teaching voice and nearly 40,000 session.
+Yes…40K.
+It would be over double that if I hadn’t insisted on continuing my own music career over all of these years.
+I feel that continuing my own professional career has dramatically effected my understanding of the true necessities of a professional and artistic singing career.

-A small list of pro’s would include Rachel Platten, Andy Grammer, Drake White, Eli Teplin, Ryan Hurd, Ryan Griffin, Steve Augeri, Marc Roberg, Sally Taylor, LC Gunn, String Cheese Incident, Brazilian Girls, and many more.
+A small list of pro’s I’ve worked with would include Rachel Platten, Colbie Caillat, Andy Grammer, Drake White, Eli Teplin, Ryan Hurd, Ryan Griffin, Steve Augeri, Marc Roberg, Sally Taylor, LC Gunn, String Cheese Incident, Brazilian Girls, Elephant Heart, and many more.
 P.S.
 I love teaching beginners and aspiring Pros.

 Producers : Quincy Jones Productions, Busbee, Jason Evigan, Malcom Burn, to name a few….